Best Bookkeeping Software for Handmade Businesses (2026 Guide)

 QuickBooks Online is the industry standard for small business accounting, and for good reason.
 It handles bank connections, invoicing, payroll, expense tracking, and financial reporting better than anything else at its price point ($35–$235/month depending on plan).

 The inventory module works fine if you buy finished goods and resell them.
 But it doesn’t understand the concept of recipes or bills of materials.
 You can’t tell it “this candle requires 4oz of wax, 1g of fragrance, and 0.5oz of dye” and have it calculate costs automatically.
-For makers, you’re essentially entering COGS as a manual line item — which means you still need to calculate it yourself.
+For makers, you’re essentially entering COGS as a manual line item, which means you still need to calculate it yourself.

 Where QuickBooks Online genuinely excels: if your business has grown to the point where you need detailed financial statements, payroll, or a bookkeeper working in your account alongside you, it’s the right choice.
 Many makers run both: Craftybase for COGS and inventory, QuickBooks for accounting.
+See a full comparison of Craftybase vs QuickBooks Online if you’re trying to decide which to prioritise first.

 Wave